kgiszczak/shale/README.md

 ### Generating XML Schema

-To generate XML Schema from you Shale data model use:
+To generate XML Schema from your Shale data model use:

 ```ruby
 require 'shale/schema'